 - Qualified and not prohibited under the Securities Act or the Exchange Act or the regulations of the Securities and Exchange Act.
-They must not show a lack of suitable to be entrusted with the management of the Company's shareholders according to the criteria of SEC. - 2.
-Have knowledge, skills, or experience in related business or financial accounting, management, or other that the board deems appropriate. - 3.
+They must not show a lack of suitable to be entrusted with the management of the Company's shareholders according to the criteria of SEC. - Have knowledge, skills, or experience in related business or financial accounting, management, or other that the board deems appropriate, and have the qualifications corresponding to the Company's business strategy. - 3.
 Able to devote their time to the Company as a Committee and perform duties in accordance with their responsibilities to the fullest.
-In particular, critical decisions and to act for the benefit of the Company as
+In particular, critical decisions and to act for the benefit of the Company as well as joined the Board of Directors' meetings and shareholders' meetings at any time, unless required, or force majeure. - 4.
+Has moral, ethical, and any other attributes that may be further defined in accordance with the law or as appropriate of the Committee.

-- well as joined the Board of Directors' meetings and shareholders' meetings at any time, unless required, or force majeure. - 4.
-Has moral, ethical, and any other attributes that may be further defined in accordance with the law or as appropriate of the Committee. - Appointment of the Company's Directors
+• Appointment of the Company's Directors